AdyGCode/SaaS-FED-Notes/2026/Session-12/slides-12-authentication/slides.md

 This section introduces automated testing for authentication.

-Emphasise that authentication is critical infrastructure and MUST be tested.
+Emphasize authentication is critical infrastructure and MUST be tested.

 These are feature tests that simulate real user behaviour.

 -->

 ---
 level: 2
 layout: two-cols
 ---

-# Pest Testing Authentication
+# Authentication Pest Testing

 ::left::